-February 2009 compared to positive 11.7% in the corresponding month of previous year.
-The growth in total consumer goods is seen to erode due to fall in the growth of consumer non nonresident Indian investors were allowed to repatriate not only their profits but also their capital.
+May 1992 this requirement was lifted, except for low-priority sectors.
+In 1994 foreign and nonresident Indian investors were allowed to repatriate not only their profits but also their capital.
 Indian exporters are also free to use their export earnings as they see fit.
 However, transfer of capital abroad by Indian nationals is only permitted in special circumstances, such as emigration.
 Foreign exchange is automatically made available for imports for which import licenses are issued.

-Consumer goods segment were also observed to post negative growth of 3% during able to manage the exchange rate, and from 1975 to 1992 the rupee was tied to a tradeweighted basket of currencies.
+Because foreign-exchange transactions are so tightly controlled, Indian authorities are able to manage the exchange rate, and from 1975 to 1992 the rupee was tied to a tradeweighted basket of currencies.
 In February 1992, the government began moves to make the rupee convertible, and in March 1993 a single floating exchange rate was implemented.
-In July 1995, Rs31.81 were worth US\$1, compared with Rs7.86 in 1980, Rs12.37 in 1985, and
+In July 1995, Rs31.81 were worth US\$1, compared with Rs7.86 in 1980, Rs12.37 in 1985, and Rs17.50 in 1990.